 4. As of Dec.
-31, 2014, Mr. Kriens held outstanding options to purchase 10,200 shares of our common stock; Mr. Lyons held outstanding options to purchase 20,400 shares of our common stock and Mr. Paisley held outstanding options to purchase 10,200 shares of our common stock.
+31, 2015, Mr. Kriens held outstanding options to purchase 10,592 shares of our common stock, Mr. Lyons held outstanding options to purchase 21,183 shares of our common stock and Mr. Paisley held outstanding options to purchase 3,843 shares of our common stock.
 As of Dec.
-31, 2014, Mr. Bartlett, Mr. Kriens, Mr. Lyons, Mr. Paisley, Mr. Hromadko and Mr. Luby each held 1,293 unvested stock units.
+31, 2015, Mr. Bartlett, Mr. Kriens, Mr. Lyons, Mr. Paisley, Mr. Hromadko and Mr. Luby each held 959 unvested stock units (including accrued dividend equivalent units), and Ms. Caldwell held 389 unvested stock units.

 Mr. Van Camp is our executive chairman, but not a named executive officer, and does not receive any additional compensation for services provided as a director.
 For the year ended Dec.
-31, 2014, Mr. Van Camp earned \$271,731 in salary and was granted a total of 9,000 RSUs (at maximum award sizes), with the same service and performance-vesting requirements as those granted to our named executive officers, for his service as Equinix's executive chairman.
+31, 2015, Mr. Van Camp earned \$298,269 in salary and was granted a total of 6,730 RSUs (at maximum award sizes), with the same service and performance-vesting requirements as those granted to our named executive officers, for his service as Equinix's executive chairman.
 Mr. Smith, our chief executive officer and president, does not receive any additional compensation for services provided as a director.